 As the National Governing Body, Hockey Wales is responsible for overseeing the promulgation and application of the laws and procedures of the International Hockey Federation (FIH) to Hockey in Wales.
-The objects of the company are set out in the Articles of Association and Memorandum of Understanding, these are summarised as to undertake all and any activities to foster, encourage and develop hockey in Wales.
+The objects of the company are set out in the Articles of Association, these are summarised as to undertake all and any activities to foster, encourage and develop hockey in Wales.

-Sport Wales continuous its flexible approach to grant funding and the allocation of its funds, allowing us to operate more effectively and where necessary defer income.
-Due to the fluctuation in community and domestic hockey, we received a reduction in membership fees supplemented by Sport Wales resilience fund.
+Sport Wales continues its flexible approach to grant funding and the allocation of its funds, allowing us to operate more effectively and where necessary defer income.